Therapy Type: Small Molecule (timeline)

 In September 2020, the company began a Phase 2 trial under the new name ATH-1017.
 Called LIFT-AD, the study plans to enroll 300 participants with clinically diagnosed mild to moderate AD, and compare two doses of drug to placebo, given once daily using prefilled syringes, for six months.
 The primary outcome will be the Global Statistical Test, a combination of scores from the ADAS-Cog11 and the ADCS-Clinical Global Impression of Change.
 Secondary endpoints will include ADAS-Cog11, ADCS CGIC, and ADCS-ADL.
-As of October 2020, the trial is recruiting at three sites in the United States, one in Florida and two in Washington state.
 The study is expected to be completed in October 2022.

-A second Phase 2 study, to begin in October 2020, will assess the relationship between event-related potential (ERP) changes and cognition in 75 people with mild to moderate AD.
+A second Phase 2 study began in November 2020 to assess the relationship between event-related potential (ERP) changes and cognition in 75 people with mild to moderate AD.
 Participants will receive high- or low-dose ATH-1017 or placebo daily for six months.
 The primary outcome will be ERP P300 latency; secondary outcome is ADAS-Cog11.
 The trial is slated to run until March 2022.